tristena35/Confidential-Mobile-Application/README.md

 *This is the Confidential Chat page for users to talk with other users, in privacy where the message sent will only be readable for a designated amount of time based of the length of the message.*

 ---

+## Bug/Issues:

+- When a chat is sent through Confidential chat a second time, the timer starts to run before the receiving user has time to open it the message.
+- The likes and dislikes system has flaws in it on the Feed Page.
+- When one user sends a friend request to another user while they are both on their accounts, it will end up crashing both of their apps.